 - Visualize the person that you want to be.
 Whatever it is that you are trying to do, visualize that you are it already.
 Creating a vision board also helps a lot!
 I found that the more my brain sees it and gets familiarized with it, the easier it is for me to teach it or to adapt to it.
 Doesn’t mean I know everything right away, but it helps me get into that “zone” in a more flow state than a “pressure” state.

 - Change the current identity you identify with.
 For example, if you believe that you are always having a hard time, this will eventually get stuck in your brain and your mind, body, and soul will keep satisfying this belief.
 I had to shed those beliefs.
-As much as it is hard, I essentially had to kill old versions of myself so that I could move on and create a new version that has been waiting to emerge but somehow, I didn’t give enough space for it.
+As much as it is hard, I essentially had to kill old versions of myself so that I could move on and create a new version that has been waiting to emerge, but somehow, I didn’t give enough space for it.

 - This is also a good time to evaluate your surroundings.
 Are the people around you on a journey with you, or are they making it harder for you to accept where you are and go on with your journey?
 Do they constantly judge where you are and your efforts?
-If the environment you’re surrounding yourself right now is not allowing you to accept where you are, and at the same time, go on a journey, it will be beneficial to you to limit exposure and find groups that will help you with your journey.
+If the environment you’re surrounding yourself with right now is not allowing you to accept where you are, and at the same time, go on a journey, it will be beneficial to you to limit exposure and find groups that will help you with your journey.

 How To Accept Where You Are In Life